‘I Hate My Fetish’ – Understanding Self-Hatred

 How to change your fetish?

-This doesn’t mean that you ARE inadequate, inferior, and you’re destined to be a submissive male in your real life.
+Having a cuckold fetish, for example, doesn’t mean that you ARE inadequate, inferior, and you’re destined to be a submissive male in your real life.

 The pain causes both the fetish and the shame around it.
 And the pain causes you to want your real life to be the opposite.